stephenverderame/cpp_book/src/move/optimizations.md

 # Move Optimizations

 Still with me?
 Some of the last chapter definitely got pretty deep in the weeds.
 In the spirit of full disclosure, that's because during my Googling to double check what I did know, I found quite a bit I didn't know.
-I realized that I had no idea when it was useful to return by an rvalue reference aside from re-implementing `std::move` and also that my understanding of xvalues was pretty muddled.
+I realized that I had no idea when it was useful to return a rvalue reference aside from re-implementing `std::move`, and I also realized that my understanding of xvalues was pretty muddled.
 It just goes to prove my point that I'm no expert.
 Anyway...

 Earlier I said that a simple function such as: